Riyan Ardiansyah

-Riyan Ardiansyah (born 14 May 1996) is an Indonesian professional footballer who plays as a winger or right-back for Super League club Malut United.
+Riyan Ardiansyah (born 14 May 1996) is an Indonesian professional footballer who plays as a winger for Super League club Java United.

 Club career

 PS Bengkulu

 He was signed for PS Bengkulu to play in Liga 2 in the 2017 season.

 Persiwa Wamena

 In 2018, Riyan Ardiansyah signed a one-year contract with Indonesian Liga 2 club Persiwa Wamena.

 PSIS Semarang

 In 2019, Riyan Ardiansyah signed a one-year contract with Indonesian Liga 1 club PSIS Semarang.
 Riyan made his debut on 10 July 2019 in a match against Borneo.
 On 4 September 2021, Riyan scored his first goal for PSIS against Persela Lamongan at the Wibawa Mukti Stadium, Bekasi.
 On 9 September 2022, Riyan scored hattrick in a 3–2 home win against Persikabo 1973 at Jatidiri Stadium, this is the first hat-trick in his career as a footballer and also first hat-trick local players in this league season.
 On 13 December, he scored the opening goal in a 2–0 win over Persija Jakarta.

-On 21 January 2023, Riyan scored the only goal in PSIS's 1-0 victory over Arema.
+On 21 January 2023, Riyan scored the only goal in PSIS's 1–0 victory over Arema.
 On 9 June 2025, Riyan Ardiansyah officially left PSIS Semarang.